 The Company's Common Shares are listed on the New York Stock Exchange ("NYSE").
 In accordance with NYSE rules, the Board makes affirmative determinations annually as to the independence of each director and nominee for election as a director.
-To assist in making such determinations, the Board has adopted a set of Director Independence Standards which conform to or are more exacting than the independence requirements set forth in the NYSE listing standards.
+To assist in making such determinations, the Board has adopted a set of Director Independence Standards, which conform to or are more exacting than the independence requirements set forth in the NYSE listing standards.
 Our Director Independence Standards are appended to the Company's Corporate Governance Principles, available at www.rayonier.com.
 In applying our Director Independence Standards, the Board considers all relevant facts and circumstances.

-Based on our Director Independence Standards, the Board has affirmatively determined that all persons who have served as directors of our Company at any time since January 1, 2019, other than Mr. Nunes, are independent under applicable NYSE listing standards and SEC rules.
+Based on our Director Independence Standards, the Board has affirmatively determined that all persons who have served as directors of our Company at any time since January 1, 2020, other than Mr. Nunes, are independent under applicable NYSE listing standards and SEC rules.

 In addition, members of our Audit Committee and Compensation Committee are subject to certain additional independence criteria.
-Specifically, the Board has determined that each member of the Compensation Committee is independent within the meaning of Rule 10C-1 of the Securities Exchange Act of 1934 ("Exchange Act") and qualifies as a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
+Specifically, the Board has determined that each member of the Compensation Committee is independent within the meaning of Rule 10C-1 of the Securities Exchange Act of 1934 ("Exchange Act") and that Scott R. Jones, V. Larkin Martin, Meridee A. Moore, and Ann C. Nelson qualify as "non-employee directors" as defined in Rule 16b-3 under the Exchange Act.
 The Board has also determined that all of the Audit Committee members are independent within the meaning of the NYSE listing standards and Rule 10A-3 of the Exchange Act.
-For additional information regarding independence and qualifications of the Audit Committee, see the "Report of the Audit Committee" on page 35.
+For additional information regarding independence and qualifications of the Audit Committee, see the "Report of the Audit Committee" on page 36.

 The Nominating Committee, on behalf of the Board, annually reviews any transactions undertaken or relationships existing between the Company and other companies with which any of our directors or Board nominees are affiliated.
-The Board determined that none of the transactions or relationships identified for 2019 were material to the Company, the other companies or the subject directors and Board nominees.
+The Board determined that none of the transactions or relationships identified for 2020 were material to the Company, the other companies or the independence of the subject directors and Board nominees.
+In determining Mr. Bass' independence, the Nominating Committee considered the "Related Party Transactions" described on page 14.